Mon - Sat 10AM to 6 PM - Sunday 12PM-5PM

 What to look for in used gear

-1. Fit and comfort: Boots should fit snugly but not be too tight.
+1. Fit and comfort: Boots should fit snug but not too tight.
 Of course, they also need to be compatible with the bindings on your skis.
-Comfort is crucial since you'll be spending hours in these boots, so take the time to find the right pair.
-When it comes time to matching boots to bindings, be careful–many boot toes may look the same but actually be different.
 Make sure a pro looks at your boots and bindings to ensure compatibility.

 2. Ski length and style: The length of the skis should correspond to your height and skiing ability.
 Classic cross-country skis are generally longer, while skate skis are shorter.
-The beauty of it all?
-If you are a beginner or intermediate, a few inches too long or too short won’t matter at all.
+If you are a beginner or intermediate, a few inches too long or too short won’t matter.

 3. Condition of skis: Check the bases of the skis for any deep scratches or gouges.
-While minor wear and tear are normal, significant damage can affect performance.
+Minor wear and tear is normal but significant damage can affect performance.
 Also, inspect the bindings to make sure they are in good working order.

 Buy used gear from the Durango Outdoor Exchange–or sell gear you no longer use

-Each fall, the Exchange begins accepting used gear for consignment.
-Bringing your gear in is simple–make sure it’s clean and works as it should, then bring it to our consignment desk in the store.
+Selling your gear is simple–make sure it’s clean and works as it should, then bring it to our consignment desk in the store.
 We will create an account for you and when your gear sells, you get store credit or cash.

 Want to buy used gear but not sure what is best for you?
-Let our pros help you find the bestused cross-country ski gear in Durango that suits your budget and ability levels.
+Let our pros help you find the bestused cross-country ski gear in Durango.

 Chase LaCroix